Just in nick of time, rookie receiver Gary Jennings reminds Seahawks why they drafted him

 "It's just mainly getting into the continuity of things and just getting on the same page as everyone else," he said.
 "It's an adjustment because everyone else kind of had some time to get in there and get that flow going.
 But I'm working through that and making the most of it."

-Jennings' red-zone touchdown seemed to validate the confidence Carroll had displayed when asked about him Sunday.
-Carroll said "it's been hard" on Jennings in the early going before then listing a number of his attributes.
+Jennings' red-zone touchdown Tuesday seemed to validate the confidence Carroll had displayed when asked about him Sunday.
+Carroll said "it's been hard" on Jennings in the early going before then listing off listed off a number of his attributes.

 "He's a monster out there," Carroll said Sunday.
 "Really strong and explosive."